SobanAnjum07/widget-app-POC/README.md

-Widget App - FastAPI + React (Vite) POC
+# Widget App - FastAPI + React (Vite) POC (POC)

-A production-ready FastAPI proof-of-concept fo Widget Company with PostgreSQL, SQLAlchemy, Vite+React frontend, and clean service-layer pricing logic.
+A production-ready FastAPI **proof-of-concept** fo Widget Company with PostgreSQL, SQLAlchemy, Vite+React frontend, and clean service-layer pricing logic.
 Implements basket pricing rules, delivery charges, and a buy-one-get-second-half-price offer.
+This is just a proof of concept I have made for the demonstration purposes.

 ## Stack
 - Backend: FastAPI, SQLAlchemy, pydantic-settings